dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Matching Genesis' shape as it deforms is the goal.
 It will not look perfect yet.
 That will require Joint Corrective Morphs, which will come later.

 Use the Add brush to paint weights.
-The Subtract Brush is unpredictable; it has to put weights somewhere and is hard to guess where they will go.
+The Subtract Brush is unpredictable; it has to put weights somewhere, and it is hard to guess where they will go.

 Test your weights in multiple joint positions.